RotaSmart RotaSmart

 Spot weeks that are becoming heavy before they create more absence risk.

-Use the builder to get to a workable rota faster
+Get to a workable rota faster

 Labour cost control is weaker when managers have to choose between spreadsheets, schedules, and separate reporting.
-Rota Smart keeps the important numbers together so decisions can be made in one place, which is especially important when small percentage changes have a material effect on weekly margin.
+RotaSmart keeps the important numbers together so decisions can be made in one place, which is especially important when small percentage changes have a material effect on weekly margin.

-• Rota cost visible while building
+• Rota cost shown while building

-• Wage percentage checked before publish
+• Wage percentage checked before the rota is shared

-• Coverage problems visible alongside spend
+• Coverage problems shown alongside spend

 • Commercial decisions made earlier in the rota build

-Better labour control does not mean blunt cuts.
-Good scheduling still has to account for availability, fairness, fatigue, and repeated heavy patterns so operators do not solve a margin problem by creating a service or retention problem.
+Better labour control still has to account for availability, fairness, fatigue, and repeated heavy patterns so operators do not solve a margin problem by creating a service or retention problem.

 • Availability and time off checked during planning